kymb0/kymb0.github.io/_posts/2025-12-21-LLM_Security_Part_1.md

 - Theoretical vulnerabilities with no real-world validation

 **What this is:**
-- Part 1: The architecture - transformers, token streams, and the three-layer defense stack
+- Part 1: The architecture - transformers, token streams, and the defence stack
-- Part 2: What actually bypasses modern semantic defenses - progressive poisoning, structural injection, business logic attacks
+- Part 2: What a complete attack chain looks like across eight turns through an 8-layer defence stack.

 The target: enterprise LLM deployments - AI chatbots constrained to specific business functions, wrapped in commercial security layers, exposed to real users.
 These implementations almost always have a security escort.
 Understanding the architecture is prerequisite to finding what bypasses it.